CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 ## PCR2- Final RNA-Seq Library Amplification
 In this section, the library fragments not cleaved by the ZapR reaction will be further enriched in a second round of PCR.
 Illumina barcodes have already been added to the libraries so this step includes a single pair of primers that are used for all libraries.

-1. Prepare a PCR2 Master Mix for all reactions plus 10% by combining the ollowing reagents in the order shown below, vortex, then spin down:
+1. Prepare a PCR2 Master Mix for all reactions plus 10% by combining the following reagents in the order shown below, vortex, then spin down:

 Kit reagent | Volume per rxn (uL)
 -----------------------|---------------------